-Windows Warding Module is a fake antivirus program that reports nonexistent security infections to scare unsuspecting PC users into purchasing it's useless license key.
-This rogue program is created by Cyber criminals who are distributing it using fake online security scanners and exploit kits.
-Internet users should know that there is no such thing as an online security scanner that can indicate possible security infections on one's computer - such pop-up ads pretend to detect high risk security infections to trick Internet users into downloading Windows Warding Module.
-Exploit kits are security infections that infiltrate user's operating system using outdated software, after successful infiltration such malware has full control of user's operating system and thus can easily install fake antivirus programs, ransomware viruses, and Trojans.
+Windows Warding Module is a fake antivirus program that reports non existent security infections with the intention of scaring unsuspecting PC users into purchasing a useless license key.
+This rogue program is created by cyber criminals who distribute it using fake online security scanners and 'exploit kits'.
+Internet users should be aware that online security scanners able to indicate possible security infections on their systems do not exist - these pop-up ads merely mimic the detection of high-risk security infections to trick Internet users into downloading Windows Warding Module.
+Exploit kits are security infections, which infiltrate operating systems using outdated software.
+After successful infiltration, this malware takes full control of the user's operating system, and thus, can easily install fake antivirus programs, ransomware viruses, and Trojans.

 This fake antivirus program originates from a family of rogue security scanners called FakeVimes.
-Computer users shouldn't trust this program as it reports non existent security infections to scare PC users into activating it's "ultimate protection," in reality this program doesn't have a virus definition database nor a legitimate virus scan engine - it pretends to detect identical security threats on every computer that it infiltrates.
-Windows Warding Module has some similarities to ransomware infections - it doesn't allow users to access their desktop unless they purchase it's fake license key, in comparison ransomware viruses block access to user's desktop unless they pay a fake fine for supposedly made law violations.
-PC users should know that this program is a total scam - paying for it's license would equal to sending one's money to Cyber criminals.
+Do not trust this program as it reports non existent security infections in order to scare PC users into activating 'Ultimate Protection'.
+In fact, this program has no virus definition database or legitimate virus scan engine - it simply gives the appearance that it does and 'detects' identical security threats on all computers infiltrated.
+Windows Warding Module has similarities to ransomware infections - specifically, it prevents users from accessing their desktops unless they purchase the fake license key.
+Similarly, ransomware viruses block access to users' desktop unless they pay a fake fine for alleged law violations.
+PC users should be aware that this program is a scam and paying for the license is equivalent to sending their money to cyber criminals.

-Windows Warding Module is just one of many fake antivirus program which originate from a family of rogues called FakeVimes, previous it's variants were named Windows Active Hotspot and Windows Cleaning Toolkit.
-To protect one's computer from such bogus antivirus programs, computer users should keep their installed programs up-to-date and use legitimate antivirus and anti-spyware programs.
-Computer users who have already payed for the license key of this rogue program should contact their credit card companies and dispute the charges explaining that they have been tricked into buying a fake antivirus program.
-If you already see Windows Warding Module scanning your computer for security infections you can be sure that your PC is infected with a rogue antivirus program, ignore it's fake security threat detections and use the provided removal guide to eliminate this scam from your operating system.
+Windows Warding Module is just one of many fake antivirus programs originating from a family of rogues called FakeVimes.
+Previous variants were named Windows Active Hotspot and Windows Cleaning Toolkit.
+To protect your computer from such bogus antivirus programs, keep installed programs up-to-date and use legitimate antivirus and anti-spyware programs.
+Computer users who have already paid for the license key of this rogue program should contact their credit card companies and dispute the charges, explaining that they have been tricked into buying a fake antivirus program.
+If you observe Windows Warding Module scanning your computer for security infections, your PC is infected with a rogue antivirus program.
+Ignore the fake security threat detections and use the removal guide provided to eliminate this scam from your operating system.

 Windows Warding Module removal:

-1. Wait until this rogue antivirus program finishes it's fake security scan and click "Settings" (at the top of the main window).
+1. Wait until this rogue antivirus program completes the fake security scan and click "Settings" (at the top of the main window).

 3. After selecting "Allow unprotected Startup", close Windows Warding Module.
-Notification will appear "Unprotected startup is unsafe for your private data!".
+A notification will appear, "Unprotected startup is unsafe for your private data!".
 Click "OK".

-4. Windows 7 users: Click on a Windows logo, in the "Search programs and files" field type "Command Prompt".
-In the opened list click the right mouse button over "Command Prompt" entry and select "Run as administrator".
+4. Windows 7 users: Click the Windows logo, in the "Search programs and files" field, type "Command Prompt".
+In the opened list click the right mouse button over the "Command Prompt" entry and select "Run as administrator".

 Windows XP users: Click Start and navigate to Accessories menu - Start > All Programs > Accessories.
 Select Command Prompt.

-5. In the opened windows (command prompt) type: taskkill /IM guard* and press Enter.
+5. In the opened window (Command Prompt), type: taskkill /IM guard* and press Enter.

-6. After killing the process of Windows Warding Module download legitimate anti-spyware software to completely remove this rogue antivirus program from your computer.
+6. After killing the Windows Warding Module process, download legitimate anti-spyware software to completely remove this rogue antivirus program from your computer.

 Windows Warding Module removal using Safe Mode with Networking: